binary-com/deriv-api-docs/docs/languages/javascript/get-country-list/index.md

 keywords:
   - country_list
   - javascript
-description: How to get the list of countries in Deriv api?
+description: How to get a list of countries in Deriv api?
 ---

 <!-- :::caution
 You can learn more about countries [here](/docs/terminology/trading/residence-list)
 ::: -->

-To get the countries list, you can update your `open` event listener like the following:
+To get a list of countries, update the open event listener using the following approach:

 ```js title="index.js"
 const ping_interval = 12000; // it's in milliseconds, which equals to 120 seconds